seL4/rust-sel4/crates/sel4-async/network/mbedtls/mozilla-ca-list/README.md

-./src/cacert.pem was downloaded from https://curl.se/ca/cacert.pem
+./src/cacert.pem was downloaded from https://curl.se/ca/cacert.pem.

-(see ./LICENSE)
+See //.reuse/dep5 for copyright and licensing information.